Finance & Administration

 In response to COVID-19, the U.S. Congress passed several pieces of legislation that sent billions of dollars in relief funds to states.
 Tennessee received, in total, $4.2 billion to be spent on schools across the state in three phases.
 This is known as the Elementary and Secondary School Emergency Relief Fund, and for the third phase that was included in the American Rescue Plan, FSSD has been granted $594,860.

-This funding will help FSSD schools address the impact that the pandemic has had – and continues to have – on our schools and students.
+This funding has helped FSSD schools address the impact that the pandemic has had – and continues to have – on our schools and students.
 Districts across the state identified approaches to lessen the effect of the pandemic, as well as how to provide relief from the lasting effects of COVID-19.
-FSSD has identified factors that may be needed for student success within the parameters set forth by Congress and the Department of Education at the federal and state level.
+FSSD has identified factors that may be needed for student success within the parameters set forth by Congress and the Department of Education at the federal and state levels.

 The FSSD has been given an Aa1 (Very Strong) Financial Strength Rating by Moody’s, signifying the district’s commitment to responsible spending.